 After more than two years of a global pandemic and coming out on the other side, we can start to think about what is coming next and how it will impact our business and profession.

-by Michael Igo, PE, LEED AP, Affiliate ASLA
+by Michael Igo, Affiliate ASLA, PE, D.WRE, LEED AP, CID

 Water conservation is an important topic in landscape architecture, as its professionals are stewards of the built and natural environment for society.
 Without a balanced water supply, drinking water, sanitation, ecological balance, and safety cannot be secured for our existence.
 Thus, when we speak of water conservation, what we really mean is freshwater or domestic water conservation.